scotws/TaliForth2/README.md

 ## Introduction

-Tali Forth 2 is a subroutine threaded code (STC) implementation of an ANSI-based Forth for the 65c02 8-bit MPU.
+Tali Forth 2 is a subroutine threaded code (STC) implementation of an ANS-based Forth for the 65c02 8-bit MPU.
 The aim is to provide a modern Forth that is easy to get started with and can be ported to individial hardware projects, especially Single Board Computers (SBC), with little effort.
 It is free --